dfrancoce/products/README.md

 ### Testing the app

-There is a JSON under the /tests folder in the project that can be used to execute tests in Postman
+There is a JSON under the /tests folder that can be imported in Postman to execute a suit of tests against the API.